-When you are in Whitesville, you'll notice that it is more blue-collar than most other communities in America.
-35.09% of Whitesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Whitesville is generally considered to be a blue-collar town.
+35.09% of the Whitesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whitesville is a town of managers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Whitesville who work in management occupations (28.07%), law enforcement and fire fighting (15.79%), and sales jobs (14.04%).

 Telecommuters are a relatively large percentage of the workforce: 15.79% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Whitesville doesn't have a public transportation system that people use for their commute.
+Whitesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Whitesville in 2022 was $26,347, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,388 for a family of four.
 However, Whitesville contains both very wealthy and poor people as well.